gradsflow/gradsflow-automl/docs/index.md

     Feel free to give your feedback by creating an issue or join our [Slack](https://join.slack.com/t/gradsflow/shared_invite/zt-ulc0m0ef-xstzyowuTgYceVmFbJlBmg) group.

 GradsFlow is an open-source AutoML Library based on PyTorch.
-It provides automatic model training for different Deep Learning tasks.
 The goal of GradsFlow is to democratize AI and make it available to everyone.

-It can automatically train Deep Learning Models on your laptop or to a remote cluster directly from your laptop.
+It can automatically train Deep Learning Models for different tasks on your laptop or to a remote cluster directly from your laptop.
-It also provides you a powerful Model Training API that can be used to train almost any PyTorch model.
+It also provides a powerful [Model Training API](https://docs.gradsflow.com/en/latest/gradsflow/models/model/) that can be used to train almost any PyTorch model.
 GradsFlow leverages some cool OSS library including [Ray️](https://ray.io) and [PyTorch Lightning](https://https://pytorchlightning.ai/).
 You don't have to write any PyTorch or hyperparameter optimization code.